Flexible

 (simulated) open form at low resolution.
 Inspection of this file

 reveals that an isocontour value of 50 units is appropriate.
+Important: Before

-Before we start the
+we start the

-flexing, it is mandatory to roughly
+flexing, it is again mandatory to roughly

 align the atomic structure and the target map by rigid-body fitting.